 Have you been beating your head against the wall wondering how you are going to raise money for your cash-strapped nonprofit?
-Are you ready to take your fundraising to the next level and aren’t sure where to begin?
-I am about to provide the answer you have been looking for in five steps.
+Are you ready to take your fundraising to the next level ?
+Here is the answer you have been looking for in five steps.
 Don’t worry, you won’t need a degree in rocket science nor do you need to know voodoo.
-Just follow the five steps outlined here, repeat, then repeat again.
-You’ll move smoothly to the next level of fundraising, where your resource needs are easily met.
+Just follow the five steps in the fundraising process outlined here, repeat, then repeat again.
+You’ll move smoothly to the next level of fundraising and begin raising more money.

 Step One: Identify Your Ideal Prospects

 A frequent question I hear is “where do I find potential donors?”
 This isn’t hard if you follow the path of least resistance and approach people who care most about your cause.
 Your nonprofit needs a range of supporters to survive long-term so don’t just focus on the biggest check writers.
 To produce a pool of prospects who are willing and able to support you under the right circumstances, you need to:

 - Look for people who align with the cause area.

 - Say hello and share what you have in common.